MicrosoftDocs/appcenter-docs/docs/sdk/push/includes/unity-intercept.md

 You can set up a listener to be notified whenever a push notification is received in foreground, or a background push notification has been clicked by the user.

 > [!NOTE]
-> A notification is not generated when your application receives a push in the foreground.
+> A notification isn't generated when your application receives a push in the foreground.
 >
-> If the push is received in background, the event is NOT triggered at receive time.
+> If the push is received in background, the event isn't triggered at receive time.
 > The event is triggered when you click on the notification.
 >
 > The background notification click callback doesn't expose **title** and **message**.